 There are many resources available to provide support for people with cancer and their families.

-Counseling.
+- Counseling.
 By participating in individual counseling sessions, you may more effectively be able to express sensitive or private feelings you have about your cancer and its impact on your life and relationships.
 In addition, mental health care providers are available to create a treatment plan to meet your specific needs.
 Strategies can be designed to help you regain a sense of control over your life and improve your quality of life.
-At times, if depression is present, medications other than those treating your cancer may be prescribed.
+If you are depressed, medications other than those treating your cancer may be prescribed.